llvm/mlir-www/website/content/users/_index.md

 platforms as well, by producing self-contained executables on platforms such as x86.

+## [MLIR-AIE](https://github.com/Xilinx/mlir-aie): Toolchain for AMD/Xilinx AIEngine devices

+MLIR-AIE is a toolchain providing low-level device configuration for Versal AIEngine-based devices.
+Support is provided to target the AIEngine portion of the device, including processors, stream switches, TileDMA and ShimDMA blocks.
+Backend code generation is included, targetting the LibXAIE library, along with some higher-level abstractions enabling higher-level design

 ## [Nod Distributed Runtime](https://nod.ai/project/distributedruntime/): Asynchronous fine-grained op-level parallel runtime

 Nod's MLIR based Parallel Compiler and Distributed Runtime  provide a way to